Morris88826/face_reconstructure/README.md

 Along with dataset you also have to download the image bank required.
 Download the image bank from the google drive link: https://drive.google.com/drive/folders/1RJ7RPkz-Ug1oUzqGDCK2P7YFAObxPr2X?usp=sharing

-And place it in the `dataset` folder created when the above command was executed
+And place it in the `dataset/image_bank/samples` folder created when the above command was executed

 ---
 # How to Execute